exsurgo/ProjectTemplates/Readme.md

 **Building Templates**

-Us the following steps to build the templates and include in architect.
+Use the following steps to build the templates and include in architect.

 1. Open architect locally in dev mode.
 2. Download the template repo to your local machine.